Induced subgraphs of induced subgraphs of large chromatic number: Introduction

 It is helpful to use the language of $\chi$-bounded classes: a hereditary class $\mathcal G$ is \defn{$\chi$-bounded} if there is some function $f$ such that $\chi(G) \leq f(\omega(G))$ for all $G\in \mathcal G$, where $\chi(G)$ denotes the \defn{chromatic number} of $G$ and $\omega(G)$ denotes the \defn{clique number} (the maximum number of vertices in a complete subgraph of $G$).
 The study of $\chi$-boundedness was strongly influenced by an important paper of Gy\'{a}rf\'{a}s~\cite{Gyarfas87}, that put forward a number of influential conjectures.
 There has been a burst of recent activity in this area, and many of the conjectures have recently been resolved (see~\cite{S22,SS20}).

 An important strategy for showing that a hereditary class $\cG$ is $\chi$-bounded has been that of `cleaning up' its structure: given $G\in\cG$ with very large chromatic number, we can attempt to find an induced subgraph that still has fairly large chromatic number, but is structurally simpler in some way.
 If this succeeds for all $G \in \cG$, then to determine whether the class $\cG$ is $\chi$-bounded we need only consider these structurally simpler graphs.
-A very strong version of this approach was proposed by Louis Esperet (see~\cite{SS20}), who made the striking conjecture that every graph with large chromatic number contains either a large clique or an induced triangle-free subgraph with large chromatic number.
+A very strong version of this approach was proposed independently by Fred Galvin and Vojt\v{e}ch R\"{o}dl (see~\cite{N79}) and by Louis Esperet (see~\cite{SS20}), who made the striking conjecture that every graph with large chromatic number contains either a large clique or an induced triangle-free subgraph with large chromatic number.
 If this were true, it would have radical consequences for the study of $\chi$-boundedness, as it would imply that whether or not a class is $\chi$-bounded is determined by the triangle-free graphs in the class.
-However, Esperet's conjecture was recently disproved by Carbonero, Hompe, Moore and Spirkl~\cite{CHMS22}, who proved the following via a surprising new twist on a construction of Kierstead and Trotter~\cite{KT92}.
+However, Galvin and R\"{o}dl's conjecture was recently disproved by Carbonero, Hompe, Moore and Spirkl~\cite{CHMS22}, who proved the following via a surprising new twist on a construction of Kierstead and Trotter~\cite{KT92}.

 \begin{theorem}[Carbonero, Hompe, Moore and Spirkl~\cite{CHMS22}] There are graphs of arbitrarily large chromatic number that contain neither a $K_4$ nor a triangle-free induced subgraph of chromatic number greater than four. \end{theorem}